 Just as the red version, this cigar comes from Tabacalera de Garcia.
 The largest cigar factory in the Dominican Republic, and possibly even the world.
 It has an Ecuadorian Connecticut wrapper over Dominican filler and binder.
 It measures 5×50.

 The Colorado-colored wrapper has a nice shine to it.
 It looks a bit leathery, especially at the foot.
 The appearance is much better than the red version.
 The cigar feels a lot better as well, not as spongy.
 But the aroma is not as good.
 It smells a bit like lovage after someone emptied his bladder on the plant.

 The cold draw is good.
 There is a little spice in the flavor, with green herbs.
 That lovage that’s also in the aroma, fortunately, the pee aroma isn’t in the taste too.
 Once lit there is leather, wood, herbs, and pepper.
 The flavors slowly change to cedar with a mild walnut flavor and black pepper in the background.
 Not unpleasant.
 Halfway the cigar gives cedar, soil, leather, and hay.
 With some black pepper in the background.
 For the price, this isn’t a bad cigar.
 It is so much better than the red version.
 The nuttiness picks up, hazelnuts with pepper.
 The flavor intensifies with more wood and black pepper.
 But there is earthiness and leather too.

 The draw is a bit tight.
 The burn is straight.
 Due to the tight draw, the smoke isn’t big either.
 The ash is light gray and quite strong.
 The construction of the cigar is decent.
 The body of this cigar is medium-full with medium flavor.
 The smoke time is two hours and five minutes.

 Would I buy this cigar again?
-That’s impossible.
+Yes, this is a decent budget cigar.